 Plumbing Program

 Allegheny County Health Department's Plumbing Program inspects and permits new or modified residential and commercial plumbing installations to assure compliance with the Health Department's Plumbing Code Article XV.
-Learn more about Plumbing Advisory Board.
+Learn more about the Plumbing Advisory Board.

 The Plumbing Division will no longer be permitting partial lead line replacements or repairs to lead water service lines.
 All lead water service lines must be replaced with approved materials and inspected by the plumbing division.